Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 What to Expect:

-- If you’re visiting in summer (like I did), it gets HOT.
+• If you’re visiting in summer, like I did, it gets very HOT.
 My shirt was soaked in sweat by the time I got to Vernazza.
 Not my best look.
 Bring plenty of water and wear sneakers or sturdy hiking shoes!

-- There is some shade, but expect to be in the sun for much of the hike.
+• There is some shade along the trail, but expect to be in the sun for much of the hike.
 Sunscreen is a must.

 It takes about 1.5 to 2 hours to complete the hike, but with the incredible views along the way, you’ll want to take your time and enjoy the journey.

-At the end of the trail?
-Monterosso and a well-earned break and cool down by the beach!
+Once you reach the end of the trail, you will arrive in Monterosso.
+Next up, a well-earned break and cool down by the beach!

 Lunch At Ristorante Il Gabbiano